The Basics

 USING THE MENU

-HOME and END keys allow you to rotate the piece on the map, just like buildings.
+Use the HOME and END keys to rotate a piece on the map, just like buildings.